bluefroguk1/empire-dump/content/Wiki/Armies/Army qualities.md

 Dig In
 * The army must be defending a region.
 * If the region does not already contain a Fortification then the army can erect temporary defences to help defend the area.
-* If the region contains an ongoing [[Commission]], the army can assist with the construction, reducing the construction time by one season.
+* If the region contains an ongoing Commission, the army can assist with the construction, reducing the construction time by one season.
 * Casualties suffered by the army are decreased by a fifth.
 An army that digs in can be ordered to construct temporary defences, raising earthworks, digging ditches and erecting palisades.
 After a season of effort, the resulting earthworks act as a 1000 strength Fortification.
 This temporary fort decays at a rate of 500 force per season after the first, but is not fUlly removed until it's strength is reduced to zero.
 If there is an existing earthworks in the region, the army can prevent any decay and increases the strength by an additional 1000 force.
 An army cannot construct temporary fortifications in a region that has an existing or magical Fortification, and temporary fortifications cannot be [[Enchanted]].
 Instead of creating temporary defences, the general can order the army to assist with the construction of a specific commission.
 The troops will be assigned to help with the labour, digging foundations, cutting stone and timber etc - but they also include skilled engineers who can oversee the work and ensure it is done accurately.
 An army that digs in can reduce the total time required to complete a commission by one season just once.
 No commission can benefit from this specific ability more than once, no matter the source.